clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 Clocktower is a decentralized protocol for subscriptions and payments.
 Providers and subscribers collaborate off-chain for the initial set-up and third-party agents are financially incentivized to call the protocol contract regularly.
 This system allows for regular payments to be processed into the future with this V1 allowing up to daily granularity.
 This whitepaper will explore the economic mechanisms and code behind the protocol.

 ## Introduction

 As web-based services proliferate, subscription payment systems have become an important source of recurring revenue for digital content providers.
 Centralized payment services have reduced the friction of payments on the web, and have made traditional forms of payment (credit/debit/bank transfer) common and simple.
-However, this convenience comes at a price--online content and providers frequently pay [more than 3% for this functionality](https://www.helcim.com/visa-usa-interchange-rates/) and these costs are passed to the consumer.
-Furthermore, payment platforms have become a critical beachhead for censorship of people and ideas on the web, inspiring some to [leave popular crowdfunding platorms in favor of their own platforms](https://www.businessinsider.com/sam-harris-deletes-patreon-account-after-platform-boots-conservatives-2018-12).
-While the major payment networks have generally not (yet) taken an activist role in online political speech, they remain a potential choke-point for free speech and an open internet.
+However, this convenience comes at a price--online content and providers frequently pay more than 3% for this functionality (1) and these costs are passed to the consumer.
+Furthermore, payment platforms have become a critical beachhead for censorship of people and ideas on the web, inspiring some to leave popular crowdfunding platorms in favor of their own platforms (2).
+While the major payment networks have generally remained neutral politically, they remain a potential choke-point for free speech and an open internet.

-At the same time, we have witnessed a new type of currency layer evolve over the past decades: the cryptocurrency.
+At the same time, we have witnessed a new type of currency layer evolve over the past decades: the cryptocurrency (3).
 These systems exist outside of national borders and live on distributed networks called blockchains.
-While many groups have experimented with payment systems on these networks, until this point, no one has designed a simple solution for the problem of recurrent future payments and subscriptions.
-The problem is two-fold.
+While many groups have experimented with payment systems on these networks, the problem of recurrent future payments and subscriptions has not yet been adequately addressed.

+The problem is actually two-fold.
 The first part relates to the network fee, which on the Ethereum network is referred to as 'gas' and is paid in the native token.
-The gas price is always in flux, increasing and decreasing with the use of the network.
+The gas price is always in flux, increasing and decreasing with the demand for blockspace on the network.
 Thus the most immediate issue is how to account for an unknown future gas price on a future transaction.
-The closely-related second issue is that a decentralized smart contract cannot act on its own--it must be acted upon by outside users.
+The closely-related second issue is that a decentralized smart contract cannot act on its own--it must triggered to take action.
 In a sense, it is unaware of time.
 This limitation makes it impossible to schedule actions in the future, as with a cron job in normal computing.
-Without the ability to schedule transactions in the future, common financial services like payroll, subscriptions, regular payments, and many others become impossible or overly complicated.
+Without the ability to schedule transactions in the future, common financial services like payroll, subscriptions, regular payments, and many others are impossible in these decentralized systems.

-The Clocktower project seeks to solve this problem by acting as a public service unlocking the potential of the future from the limitations of a system stuck in the perpetual present.

-We seek to accomplish this by creating EVM-compliant smart contracts that are polled at regularly timed intervals by other economically incentivized actors.
+The Clocktower protocol solves these issues by creating EVM-compliant smart contracts that are polled at regularly timed intervals by other economically incentivized actors.
 Users will be able to schedule transactions at a future time of their choosing.
-By incorporating such features as subscriptions, future payments, batch transactions, reversible transactions and ERC20 compatibility, we hope to unlock the potential of other fintech and defi projects seeking a way to expand what is possible while staying true to the principles of privacy, simplicity and decentralization.
+By incorporating such features as subscriptions, future payments, batch transactions, reversible transactions and ERC20 compatibility, we hope to unlock the potential of fintech and defi projects seeking recurrent payments while staying true to the principle of decentralization.

 ## Timing System